 Then we have the Business plan which is suitable for teams of between 5 and 200 users and costs $24.80 per user per month.
 This plan includes everything from the professional plan as well as custom fields and workflows, real-time reports and notifications, report templates, graphical analytics, calendars, request forms, project and task approvals, track time tools, user groups and permissions, salesforce integrations, a branded workspace, 50GB of storage and 15GB of video uploads per month.

 If you would like to give Wrike a try, you can sign up for their free plan here.

-Like Wrike, Trello also has a free plan available.
+Like Wrike, Trello also has a free plan available with no free trial restrictions.
 The free plan lets you have unlimited users, unlimited personal boards, unlimited cards, unlimited lists, up to 10 team boards, 1 power upper board, simple automation and commands, and 50 command runs per month.

 The Business Class plan costs $9.99 per user per month, and includes everything from the free plan, as well as priority customer support, observers, custom backgrounds and stickers, unlimited team boards, board collections, team board templates, unlimited power-ups, custom fields, list limits, card repeater, calendar view, map view, voting, advanced automation with Butler, and security features.

 The Enterprise plan starts at $20.83 per user per month for 300 users or less.
 The pricing is dynamic, so the more users you have the cheaper the price per user gets, for example, if you have 1000 users, the price comes down to $12.92 per user, and for 5000 users the price does down to $5.92 per user.
 This plan includes everything from the Business class plan, as well as public board management, personalized onboarding, organization-wide permission, organization visible boards, and attachment restrictions.

 If you would like to try Trello, you can sign up for their forever free plan here.